tomduck/pandoc-eqnos/README.md

 -------

 For tex/pdf output, LaTeX's `equation` environment and `\label` and `\ref` macros are used; for all others the numbers are hard-coded.

+Similarly, tagged equations make use of LaTeX's' `\tag` macro, whereas hard-coding is used for the rest.

 Links are constructed for html and pdf output.